nextcloud/docker/README.md

 Keep in mind that once set, removing these environment variables won't remove these values from the configuration file, due to how Nextcloud merges configuration files together.

 # Running this image with docker compose
-The easiest way to get a fully featured and functional setup is using a docker `compose.yaml` file.
+The easiest way to get a fully featured and functional setup is using a `compose.yaml` file.
 There are too many different possibilities to setup your system, so here are only some examples of what you have to look for.

 At first, make sure you have chosen the right base image (fpm or apache) and added features you wanted (see below).
 In every case, you would want to add a database container and docker volumes to get easy access to your persistent data.
 When you want to have your server reachable from the internet, adding HTTPS-encryption is mandatory!
 See below for more information.

 ## Base version - apache
-This version will use the apache image and add a mariaDB container.
+This version will use the apache variant and add a MariaDB container.
 The volumes are set to keep your data persistent.
 > [!WARNING]
-> This setup provides **no ssl encryption** and is intended to run behind a proxy.
+> This setup provides **no TLS encryption** and is intended to run behind a proxy.

 Make sure to pass in values for `MYSQL_ROOT_PASSWORD` and `MYSQL_PASSWORD` variables before you run this setup.